 "Coach, how can I increase the velocity on my shot?"
 That question is one that every coach hears.
 The answer can be boiled down to shooting buckets of balls everyday and getting stronger and quicker overall.
 The stronger and quicker part will involve forms of strength, speed and agility conditioning.

 "Pop, what is that on Chris Davis' bat?"

 "...warming up with a little extra weight helps increase his bat speed."

 Could we increase head speed by suspending a weight where the ball would sit in the pocket?
 Can the weight be shaped so that your shooting, dodging or cradling motion seats it onto the head and when you are done working out you could tap it off?
 Will the weight make the stick behave just like handling a ball?

-While working through many mock-ups we learned that the answer is yes.
+While working through many mock-ups we learned that the answers are yes.
 So we made different shapes and weights to share with coaches and players at different levels and to get their feedback.
 The response was genuine interest and encouragement.

 There are many lacrosse weights on the market.
 All of them make your stick heavier using straps, screws or multiple parts to manage, none of them give you the feel of the ball in the pocket.